-The AES-2000 Accessible Entry System provides both audio and visual assistance for those with disabilities.
+The AES-2005 Accessible Entry System provides both audio and visual assistance for those with disabilities, two-way handsfree audio communication and color composite video of who is at your door or gate entrance.

 The LCD display with large 1/2" tall characters is back-lit and will display a directory of tenants as well as directions and prompts.
 A built in voice recorder and announcer can also provide a supporting audio message.
 When the EZTM Access button is pressed, instructions on how to use the system are both displayed and announced.